Harry Bateman: Scientific contributions

-Bateman received many honours for his contributions, including election to the Royal Society of London in 1928, election to the National Academy of Sciences in 1930.
+Bateman received many honours for his contributions, including election to the American Philosophical Society in 1924, election to the Royal Society of London in 1928, and election to the National Academy of Sciences in 1930.
 He was elected as vice-president of the American Mathematical Society in 1935 and was the Society's Gibbs Lecturer for 1943.
 He was on his way to New York to receive an award from the Institute of Aeronautical Science when he died of coronary thrombosis.
 The Harry Bateman Research Instructorships at the California Institute of Technology is named in his honour.

-After his death, his notes on higher transcendental functions were edited by Arthur Erdélyi, Wilhelm Magnus, Fritz Oberhettinger, and Francesco G. Tricomi, and published in 1953.
+After his death, his notes on higher transcendental functions, largely on index cards in shoe boxes found under his bed (according to his colleague Victor Elconin), were edited by Arthur Erdélyi, Wilhelm Magnus, Fritz Oberhettinger, and Francesco G. Tricomi, and published in 1953.
+The volumes are colloquially known as The Bateman Manuscript.

 Publications

 In a review of Bateman's book Partial Differential Equations of Mathematical Physics, Richard Courant says that "there is no other work which presents the analytical tools and the results achieved by means of them equally completely and with as many original contributions" and also "advanced students and research workers alike will read it with great benefit".